-Ailing Chinese dissident Liu seriously ill, hospital says
+Ailing China dissident Liu seriously ill, lawyer says Beijing hastening his death

 Asked on Monday at a daily news briefing whether China would allow Liu to go abroad for treatment, foreign ministry spokesman Geng Shuang said: "China hopes relevant countries will respect China's sovereignty and will not use individual cases to interfere with China's internal affairs."

+The German embassy in Beijing said in a statement the recordings were made "against the expressed wishes of the German side, which were communicated in writing prior to the visit".

+"It seems that security organs are steering the process, not medical experts.
+This behaviour undermines trust in the authorities dealing with Mr Liu's case, which is vital to ensure maximum success of his medical treatment," the embassy said.

-China has kept a tight control on information about Liu's case, and has imposed tight security at the hospital.
+China has kept a tight control on information about Liu's case and has imposed strict security at the hospital.

 The 23rd floor of building number 1 of the First Hospital of China Medical University in Shenyang, where friends of Liu say he is being treated, has been sealed off, with access only for patients or family members.